Innoactive/Hub-Tutorial-Unity-Project/README.md

 Loading is done by the _SceneNavigationManager_ which has actions to load a certain space by Id but typically the last saved space is loaded.
 While being in multi-user every user in the same room loads the same space.

-So far for the theory, in practice the goal of this chapter is to first save a space, see how it shows up in the WMC and then load it again via the menu.
+So far for the theory, in practice the goal of this chapter is to first save a space and then load it again via the menu.
 Additionally, the flashlight from chapter 6 will be persisted and you will learn how to switch between scenes without losing the changes made before.

 Let's start by spawning some tools and moving them around.
-Then open the menu and save your space.
-Check your WMC and see how it shows up there.
-But we cannot load it yet.
+Then open the menu and save your space but you cannot load it yet.

 As said before, the loading will be done through a new menu button.
 Start editing your _TutorialMenu_ XML description from chapter 8 and include _SpacesMenu_ which replaces _Hub.SpacesMenu_, just like with the _ToolsMenu_.
 Include two new buttons, one for actually loading a space and one for resetting your current space to the original state.